 - all your furniture, telephone lines and infrastructure are provided, together with reception facilities, meeting rooms and call answering

 A benefit of being in a business incubator centre, apart from subsidised low rental costs, is the social capital – knowledge transfer and collaborating with other entrepreneurs.
 Business incubators have an average success rate of 98 per cent of companies succeeding while in the business incubator and 87 per cent surviving after five years according to UKBI, a professional association for start-ups.
 These are very impressive figures if you compare them to a national average success rate of less than 30 per cent of all small and medium-sized companies registered.

 Things to consider before setting up space?

-What is the right location – do I want to be close to home, close to my clients or near a pool of skilled labour.
+- What is the right location for your office? – do you want to be close to home, close to your clients or near a pool of skilled labour?